Robowflex: Robot Motion Planning with MoveIt Made Easy: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Constantinos Chamzas, Carlos Quintero-Pe\~na, Andrew Wells, Bryce Willey, Juan David Hern\'andez, Mark Moll, and the other members of the Kavraki Lab for their helpful feedback and code.
-We would also like to thank Misha Savchenko, Julia Badger, and the rest of the \rtwo team at \nasa Johnson Space Center for their feedback.
+We thank Constantinos Chamzas, Carlos Quintero-Pe\~na, Andrew Wells, Wil Thomason, Bryce Willey, Juan David Hern\'andez, Mark Moll, and the other members of the Kavraki Lab.
+We also thank Misha Savchenko, Julia Badger, and the rest of the \rtwo team at \nasa Johnson Space Center.